txstate-etc/dataloader-factory/README.md

 ## Mutations
 In graphql, mutations have return values, and the user is able to query any number and depth of properties in that return object.
-In effect the user has a chance to make a , which may be very complex.
-If this query is evaluated after you have already done some dataloading (e.g. to find related objects to help authorize the mutation), you will want to get rid of any cached objects that were fetched before the mutationcompleted.
+In effect the user has a chance to make a new query after the mutation, and you may have already done some dataloading (e.g. to find related objects to help authorize the mutation).
+You will want to get rid of any cached objects that were fetched before the mutation completed.
 Creating a new DataLoaderFactory instance is one way, but probably cumbersome.
 Instead of replacing your instance, you can call `.clear()` on your instance and all your existing dataloaders will be tossed so that your post-mutation query can run against fresh data.